 Cane brings Wolin into conversation with other contemporary theorists, from Chantal Mouffe to Edward Said, as well as with his direct intellectual influences.
 She argues that his mournful tendencies continue to offer unique insight into the potential loss of local democratic cultures in an era of neoliberal precarity.
 At the same time, she questions whether his politics of mourning can adequately grasp the dynamics of democratic coalition-building or the value of new political movements and ideas.

 Sheldon Wolin and Democracy remedies a lack of interpretive studies of this key thinker, connects divergent strands of contemporary theory, and addresses urgent democratic dilemmas.
 It is a must read for all political theorists and others in the academy and beyond who seek to conceptualize the fate of democracy amidst the rise of right-wing populist movements in the twenty-first century.

 1. Introduction: Seeing Through Loss

 2. Crises of Liberalism and the Specter of Totalitarianism

 3. The Center Cannot Hold: Memory, Identity, Fugitivity

 5. Political Theory, Political Education, and the University

-Lucy Cane is Visiting Assistant Teaching Professor of Political Science at the University of Denver, where she teaches political theory and US constitutional law.
+Lucy Cane is a teacher and writer based in London.
 She has published articles, reviews, or chapters in Political Theory, European Journal of Political Theory, Contemporary Political Theory, New Political Science, The Oxford Handbook of Contemporary Classics in Political Theory, The Bloomsbury Companion to Hannah Arendt, and Oxford Bibliographies Online.